wiloon/blog/content/post/archive-0/2012-04-02-dos-usb-bootable-drive.md

 Step 1: Prepare the drive

-The first step will wipe the MBR of the drive as well as the partition table information on it. dd is a dangerous command if you don&#8217;t know what you are doing.
+The first step will wipe the MBR of the drive as well as the partition table information on it. dd is a dangerous command if you don't know what you are doing.
 If you make a mistake, you can wipe your regular hard drive out.

 [shell]